BPA and Store Receipts

 The debate surrounding the safety of BPA continues, with the FDA considering it safe, but mounting research suggests otherwise.
 Numerous studies have demonstrated the presence of BPA metabolites in nearly everyone's urine, and it is estimated that the primary source of exposure is through food and beverage packaging.

-Holding Thermal Receipt Paper and Eating Food after Using Hand Sanitizer Results in High Serum Bioactive and Urine Total Levels of Bisphenol A (BPA) , a recent study published in PLOS ONE, details how despite most researchers believing that the primary source of BPA exposure is from food source, that thermal receipt paper is a potential concentrated source for exposure, stating that the "outer layer of thermal receipt paper present in very high (~20 mg BPA/g paper) quantities."
+In a recent study titled "Holding Thermal Receipt Paper and Eating Food after Using Hand Sanitizer Results in High Serum Bioactive and Urine Total Levels of Bisphenol A (BPA)" published in PLOS ONE, researchers reveal that thermal receipt paper can be a significant source of BPA exposure.
+The paper's outer layer contains substantial quantities of BPA, reaching approximately 20 mg BPA per gram of paper.

 Moreover, the study makes another intriguing finding— the use of hand sanitizers can enhance the absorption of BPA.
 The alcohol present in hand sanitizers boosts the skin's absorption of BPA, a phenomenon also observed with certain other skincare products.
 Some commonly used hand sanitizers and skincare products contain chemical mixtures that can increase the dermal absorption of lipophilic compounds like BPA by up to 100 times.

 For those interested, the complete study can be accessed here.